velislavgerov/velislavgerov/README.md

 ### Hi there 👋

-Please be patient, this profile is undergoing some construction work 🚧
+Patience is a virtue and this profile is undergoing some construction work 🚧

 <!--
 **velislavgerov/velislavgerov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.